 One of the most daunting challenges in today’s global economy is the “Talent crunch” and challenges in scouting, recruiting, and growing talented people in your firm.
-Ageing societies are struggling to find the “right” people to run complex and high technology processes.
+Ageing societies are struggling to find qualified people to run complex and high technology processes.

-- The HR organization is considered strategic by a majority of companies, 78% of companies.
+- The HR function is considered strategic by more and more companies.

-- HR professionals (59 percent) still believe their workforces are not adequately prepared to meet their companies’ future plans.
+- HR professionals still believe their workforces are not adequately prepared to meet their companies’ future plans.

 A robust Talent Management function within a company hires beyond the traditional model of looking only at skills; instead, they hire by “talent.”
 Focusing on defining the talent needed to reach organizational goals, and building a plan to make certain you have the talent available are the crucial first step in a robust TM function.